Rail line upgrade

 Lendlease Engineering, Coleman Rail, and SMEC Australia

-The line is being upgraded by the Melbourne Metro Rail Authority (MMRA) with an aim to increase the number and reliability of services between the capital city’s western outskirts of Melton, Bacchus Marsh, Ballan, and Ballarat.
+The line was upgraded by the Melbourne Metro Rail Authority (MMRA) offering 135 additional weekly services along the Ballarat Line and reliable services between the capital city’s western outskirts of Melton, Bacchus Marsh, Ballan, and Ballarat.

-The upgrade project is a part of the Victorian government’s $1.5bn Regional Rail Revival programme, which is aimed at improving all regional passenger lines in the state.
+The upgrade project was completed as a part of the Victorian government’s Regional Rail Revival programme, which aims to improve all regional passenger lines in the state.

-The project involves the duplication of the 18km track between Deer Park West and Melton, which will facilitate future electrification to Melton.
-Another 3km of track duplication will take place east of the Warrenheip Junction.
+The project involved the duplication of the 18km track between Deer Park West and Melton, which facilitates future electrification to Melton.
+Another 3km of track east of the Warrenheip Junction was also duplicated.

-The project also includes upgrades to the Rockbank station, which involves platform extensions, the addition of a new pedestrian link between platforms, and the construction of a new car park.
+The project also included rebuilding of Rockbank station, which involved platform extensions, the addition of a new pedestrian link between platforms, and the construction of a new car park with 350 spaces.

-New platforms will also be added at the Bacchus Marsh and Ballan stations along with new pedestrian links between the platforms.
+New platforms and 100 new car park spaces were also added at the Bacchus Marsh and Ballan stations along with new pedestrian links between the platforms.

-Existing stabling facilities at Bachhus Marsh, which are located close to the homes, will be removed and relocated to Maddingley, providing a quieter atmosphere for the residents.
+Existing stabling facilities at Bachhus Marsh, which are located close to the homes, was removed and relocated to Maddingley, providing a quieter atmosphere for the residents.

-A new 5km passing loop at Ballan and a 4km passing loop at Millbrook will be created, while removing the Bungaree loop and five level crossings.
+A new 5km passing loop at Ballan and a 4km passing loop at Millbrook were created while removing the Bungaree loop and five level crossings.

-Stage two of the project has also been proposed, which will involve the upgrade of the line from Ararat to Maryborough.
+The proposed stage two of the project will involve the upgrade of the line from Ararat to Maryborough.
 Works will include stabling facilities at Ararat, and signalling and track improvements to increase passenger and freight movements.

-The Ballarat Line upgrade will benefit everyday commuters with extra services during peak times, as well as make sure enough services are available during the off-peak period.
+The Ballarat Line upgrade benefits everyday commuters with extra services during peak times, as well as make sure enough services are available during the off-peak period.

-By creating new passing loops, the upgrade reduces unexpected delays as there will be more ways for trains to pass each other.
+The upgrade created new passing loops that reduce unexpected delays as there are more ways for trains to pass each other.

-The project will also improve safety for motorists and other residents by removing five level crossings, which will take place as part of the Bungaree loop decommissioning.
+The project also improved safety for motorists and other residents by removing five level crossings, which took place as part of the Bungaree loop decommissioning.

-The upgrade will facilitate future electrification of Ballarat line to Melton, making it a new metropolitan train line in the city.
+The upgrade facilitates future electrification of Ballarat Line to Melton, making it a new metropolitan train line in the city.

 Financing for the upgrade project

-The estimated investment for the project is $518m.
-The Victorian government secured Commonwealth funding of $1.5bn for the Regional Rail Revival programme, $516.6m of which was allocated for the Ballarat Line upgrade project.
-An additional $39m has also been allocated for stage two of the project.
+The project involved an estimated investment of A$601m ($459m).
+The Victorian government secured Commonwealth funding of A$4bn ($3bn) for the Regional Rail Revival programme, of which A$503m ($384m) was allocated for the Ballarat Line upgrade project.
+The remaining funding required for the project was sourced by the Victorian government.